Menu

 As my regular GP and doctor who monitors and manages my thyroid condition, I am writing to ask you for some assistance in producing a letter to explain my situation, should I be asked when travelling abroad.

-I know the surgery would usually print a list of my prescribed medicines and dosages, but my situation is, as you know, a little unusual and so this wouldn’t suffice.
-As you do not prescribe my current thyroid medication, due to it being very expensive for the NHS to do so, and I cannot take the standard prescribed option of Levothyroxine, due to it giving me adverse side effects etc. I self-source the medication I do take (natural desiccated thyroid) as you’re already aware.
+I know the receptionist would usually print a list of my prescribed medicines and dosages, but my situation is, as you know, a little unusual and so this wouldn’t suffice.
+You do not prescribe my current thyroid medication, due to me self-sourcing as I cannot take the standard Levothyroxine, due to it giving me adverse side effects, as you’re already aware.

 As always, I appreciate your ongoing help and support with my health.
 You’ve always been supportive and understanding when I come to you with questions and I know I can speak to you about all concerns.